 We all know that raw, scratchy feeling in the back of the throat.
-The cause may be as simple as dry winter air, seasonal allergies, or a developing cold.
+The cause may be as simple as dry winter air, seasonal allergies, or a cold coming on.
 But sometimes the culprit is strep, a bacterial infection that can be dangerous if untreated.
-Only your health care provider can make a firm diagnosis, but there are signs that may provide clues that you have strep rather than a common sore throat.
+Only your doctor can make a firm diagnosis, but there are warning signs that you might have strep and not an average sore throat.

 Are There Cold Symptoms?

-Coughing and postnasal drip can make your throat feel bad, but these symptoms are less likely to occur with strep.
-When congestion, runny nose, and other cold symptoms accompany a sore throat, a cold virus is usually to blame.
+Coughing and postnasal drip can make your throat feel bad, but you're less likely to get them with strep.
+A virus causes the congestion, runny nose, sore throat, and other symptoms that come with a cold.

 How High Is the Fever?

 Colds sometimes cause a fever, but it's generally low grade.
-A sore throat with a fever over 101 degrees Fahrenheit raises the likelihood of strep.
-However, strep can be present even with little or no fever.
+A sore throat with a temperature over 101 F raises the likelihood of strep.
+But you can have strep even with little or no fever.

 Are the Lymph Nodes Swollen?

 Your lymph nodes are there to trap and destroy germs.
 When part of your body is infected, the nearest lymph nodes spring into action and swell as they carry out their job.
 They’re more likely to be swollen and tender when you have strep.